gvwilson/sensibleadventures/iffy/iffy.md

 just to prove that no one could tell *him* which way was up.
-And while she still knew next to nothing about their passenger, she had the feeling that crossing him would be the dumpest idea Uncle Jack had ever had.
+And while she still knew next to nothing about their passenger, she had the feeling that crossing him might actually be the dumbest idea Uncle Jack had ever had.

 She and Aunt Naggie cleaned up afterward.
 "He seems nice," Aunt Naggie observed